andela-shassan/Readers-Club/README.md

 It compare any member trying to borrow a particular book with those that are already on the queue for that book
 and place them on the queue based on their status and rank.

+### ReadersClubManagement Class
+This is basically the masternclass that controls the whole activities of the club.
+* It register member to the club.
+* Manages the list of members.
+* Add books to the book list.
+* Manages the list of books.
+* Lending books to members.
+Whenever more than one member request for a particular book at the same time,
+this class place the members on a queue based on their rank and status.
+It make use of ComparatorInterface class to sort the queue accordingly.

 #### TestSuite
 This package contain the JunitTest classes that confirms the functionality of this application.
 Note: Setters and Getters were not thoroughly tested.
 The reason been that they performs basic function and rarely failed.